analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 - **campaignType** - (Required) - This will be the  AD Internet Campaigns **CAMPAIGN.TYPE**<8> field.
 - *exchangeRate* - (Optional, default=1)  - This will be the AD Internet Campaigns **CURR.RATE** <226> field.
 - *agencyCommMethod* - (Optional, default=1)  - Pass "1" to calculate agency commissions based on the passed "actCommAmount" and "estCommAmount" fields.
 Pass "2" to calculate the agency commission based on the "noAgencyCommFlag" and "agencyCommissionPct" fields.

+  > NOTE: Version 2 of the agencyCommMethod is the recommended method to use.
 - *actCommAmount* - (Optional, default=0)  - This will be the AD Internet Orders **MONTH.ACTUAL.COMM.AMT** <202> field.
 - *estCommAmount* - (Optional, default=0)  - This will be the AD Internet Orders **MONTH.ACTUAL.EST.AMT** <201> field.
 - *noAgencyCommFlag* - (Optional, default="Y")  -  AD Internet Orders **NO.AGY.COMM.IND** <68> field.